 Why no amount of alcohol during pregnancy is safe

 Prenatal exposure to alcohol is the leading preventable cause of birth defects and neurodevelopmental disabilities.
-A report this week from the American Academy of Pediatrics states that no amount of alcohol consumption is considered safe during pregnancy.
+A report from the American Academy of Pediatrics states that no amount of alcohol consumption is considered safe during pregnancy.
 All types of alcohol (beer, wine, vodka, tequila or other liquor) are considered dangerous to the unborn child.
 The report also states that there is no safe time to drink alcohol while pregnant.

 When a pregnant woman drinks, so does her unborn baby.
 Exposing an unborn child to alcohol can cause birth defects, learning disabilities, developmental disabilities and behavioral abnormalities.
 Fetal Alcohol Spectrum Disorders is an umbrella term that includes several different diagnoses related to alcohol exposure during pregnancy.

 According to the Centers for Disease Control (CDC) website, a child with a FASD might have:

 - Hyperactive behavior

 - Difficulty with attention